En / Ru

 Karelia

-Petrozavodsk — The Capital of the Republic Karelia
+Petrozavodsk — The Capital of the Republic of Karelia

-Usually a trip to Karelia starts here - in the capital of the Republic of Karelia.
-All of the main transportation hubs are here: airport, train and bus stations.
+Usually a trip to Karelia starts here — in the capital of the Republic of Karelia.
+All of the main transportation hubs are here: the airport, the train and the bus stations.
 Tour buses and guided tours also depart from here.
 One day is quite enough to check out all the sights in the city itself.
 But a second day is definitely worthwhile to gain historical knowledge in the local museums.
-For example, to find out that Petrozavodsk is named in honour of Peter the Great, and not in honour of the Apostle Peter; or to learn that the weapons produced at the Alexander factory here in Petrozavodsk helped Russia to win 10 wars.
+For example, to find out that Petrozavodsk is named in honour of Peter the Great, and not in honour of the Apostle Peter; or to learn that the weapons produced at the Alexander Factory here in Petrozavodsk helped Russia to win 10 wars.
 You can do a lot of other amazing things in Petrozavodsk!
-For example, cook Karelian little pies «kalitki» with a famous local chef; take a walk through the oldest park in Russia and walk around Alexandro-Nevsky Cathedral; look closely at bots (single-mast sailboats) in the «Polar Odyssey» Maritime museum… But most of all you will like the embankment of Petrozavodsk!
-The 1.5 km long promenade along Onega Lake is an incredible and eclectic exhibition of gifts received from its sister cities.
+For example, cook little Karelian pies “kalitki” with a famous local chef; take a walk through the oldest park in Russia and walk around Alexandro-Nevsky Cathedral; look closely at bots (single-mast sailboats) in the “Polar Odyssey” Maritime Museum… But most of all you will like the embankment of Petrozavodsk!
+The 1.5-km-long promenade along Lake Onega is an incredible and eclectic exhibition of gifts received from its sister cities.

-So there you can see a plastic wishing tree with an ear, to which you may whisper your wish (I hope it will come true in the best way) and a statue «wallet» that you need to rub until it shines, as well as wooden totem poles.
-Also, metal poles from Tübingen symbolizing friendship, and a steel sheet with holes symbolizing the sky.
+So there you can see a plastic wishing tree with an ear, to which you may whisper your wish (I hope it will come true in the best way) and a statue called “Wallet” that you need to rub until it shines, as well as wooden totem poles.
+There are also metal poles from Tübingen symbolizing friendship and a steel sheet with holes symbolizing the sky.
 But the most beautiful monument was presented by sculptors from the American city of Duluth, Minnesota.
-By the way, all the monuments have cool nicknames, for example: locals call a statue of fishermen “dystrophic persons with a spider web”.
-What kind of sculptures are hiding under the nicknames «the gathering of lesbians» and «the teeth of the mayor»?
+By the way, all the monuments have cool nicknames: for example, locals call a statue of fishermen “dystrophic persons with a spider web”.
+What kind of sculptures are hiding under the nickname “the teeth of the mayor”?
 You’ll find out upon arrival.

 Petrozavodsk is a port of five seas.
 From the city you can get to the Baltic, White, Barents, Caspian and Black Seas.